jarulsamy/Utils/README.md

 # Utils

 A handful of useful, most of the time one-off, scripts.
 Probably a mixture of Python and Bash.

+## CLI Tools

--   [count](Count/count.py): A command-line tool to recursively count the number of files in a directory.
+-   [count](Count/count.py): A CLI tool to recursively count the number of files in a directory.
--   [uppercase](Uppercase/uppercase.py): A command-line tool to recursively capitalize all files in a directory.
-Use with CAUTION.
+-   [uppercase](Uppercase/uppercase.py): A CLI tool to recursively capitalize all files in a directory.

+## Programming

--   [Rewrite-History](Rewrite-history): A command-line tool to set commit dates to yesterday.
+-   [Rewrite-History](Rewrite-history): A CLI tool to set commit dates to yesterday.
 Git is so beautiful, you can rewrite history.
 -   [Argparse](Argparse/argparse.py): A sample of commonly used argparse options.
--   [Spinner](Spinner/spinner.py): A simple automatic spinner to show process activity with threading.
+-   [Spinner](Spinner/spinner.py): A simple automatic spinner to show process activity with threading in Python.
--   [Debug](Debug/debug.py): A demo of debug tools for C++ and Python.
+-   [Debug](Debug/): A demo of debug tools for C++ and Python.

-## Support
+## Emacs

-Reach out to me at one of the following places!

--   Email (Best) at joshua.gf.arul@gmail.com
--   Twitter at <a href="http://twitter.com/jarulsamy_" target="_blank">`@jarulsamy_`</a>

-* * *
+- [org/cal.py](org/cal.py): Convert iCal entries to Org Mode TODO items.